Shmukli/Falling-blocks/README.md

 # Tetris
-Tetris game based on SFML library.
+Tetris-like game based on SFML library.
 Work in progress.